NWU-NISL-Fuzzing/fuzzli_tool/README.md

 ## Bug List

-In accordance with double-blind reviewing, we are not sharing our bug list at this time.
+Following double-blind reviewing, we are not sharing our bug list now.
 It will be made available after the paper is submitted.